 Conveyancing process for buying a house

 1. Choose a solicitor

-Once your offer has been agreed on a property, we recommend instructing an expert Conveyancing solicitor, who will then send initial forms for you to complete, including identification requirements.
-You solicitor will also request payment for searches to be carried out on the purchase property.
+Once your offer has been agreed on a property, we recommend your first step is to instruct an expert Conveyancing solicitor, preferably one that offers fixed Conveyancing fees.
+They will then send initial forms for you to complete, including identification requirements.
+Your solicitor will also request payment for searches to be carried out on the purchase property.

 2. Contract, deeds and mortgage